josmar-crwdstffng/angular/aio/content/guide/router-tutorial-toh.md

 This sample application recreates the heroes feature in the "Services" section of the [Tour of Heroes tutorial](tutorial/toh-pt4 "Tour of Heroes: Services"), and reuses much of the code from the <live-example name="toh-pt4" title="Tour of Heroes: Services example code"></live-example>.

-A typical application has multiple feature areas, each dedicated to a particular business purpose with its own folder.
+A typical application has multiple feature areas, each dedicated to a particular business purpose with the associated folder.

 This section shows you how refactor the application into different feature modules, import them into the main module and navigate among them.